LostCityRS/2019Scape/README.md

 The cache is 13.6GB.
 It's **highly** recommended to download the pre-processed cache from the link below if you don't want to wait for it to build.
 Jump down to the [DIY Cache Setup](#diy-cache-setup) section if you understand and want to build it yourself.

-1. First and foremost - you need Node 20 or newer installed on your machine.
-2. Next you'll need the server repository (you are here).
-Clone it down.
-3. Download the cache and extract it to `data/` so you have a `data/pack/` folder inside.
-4. Start the server using `npm start`.
-5. Clone the client repository.
-6. Start the client using `./gradlew run`.

 ### Requirements

 - [Git](https://git-scm.com/downloads)